Into the Fog: Evaluating Robustness of Multiple Object Tracking: MOT in Foggy Environments

 \section{MOT in Foggy Environments}

-MOT in foggy conditions presents significant challenges due to reduced visibility and alterations in image quality.
-Understanding the impact of fog on MOT performance and its limitations is crucial for further developing MOT robustness to adverse atmospheric conditions.
-In this section, we provide a comprehensive and quantitative evaluation of existing MOT methods on the MOT17 dataset augmented with various types of fog.
+Understanding the impact of fog on MOT performance and its limitations is crucial for further developing MOT robustness.
+In this section, we provide a comprehensive evaluation of existing MOT methods on the MOT17 dataset augmented with various types of fog.